AgileProjectsLtd/popcheck-lambda/README.md

 1. Click on *Create New Queue* in AWS SQS.
 Name the new queue *visitsCompleted*.
 1. Accept the default *Standard Queue*
 1. We suggest you change the *Message Retention Period* to 14 days (the maximum period at time of writing).
 This will allow your messages to queue up in the event of a failure somewhere in the system.
 1. Change the *Receive Message Wait Time* to 20 seconds (the maximum).
 This enables 'long polling' and means you won't churn the CPU waiting for new messages to arrive.
+Note: the right Receive Message Wait Time depends on how you plan to trigger the lambda function.
 1. Make a note of the queue ARN (Amazon Resource Name).
 It's something like arn:aws:sqs:eu-west-1:123456789012:visitsCompleted.
 We'll use this when we create the IAM policy.
 You'll also need to send us the ARN to subscribe to the relevant topic - details below.
 1. Also make a note of the queue URL.
 It's something like https://sqs.eu-west-1.amazonaws.com/123456789012/visitsCompleted.
 We'll use this later as *AWS_SQS_QUEUE_URL*